8.7 KiB

 entity_config:

 description: Configuration for specific entities.
-All subordinate keys are the corresponding entity ids to the domains, e.g. alarm_control_panel.alarm
+All subordinate keys are the corresponding entity ids to the domains, e.g. alarm_control_panel.alarm.

 required: false